UW-SASWE/sDRIPS/README.md

       └── Landsat_Command_Area_Stats.csv
       ```
 5. **Run the `Canal_Water_Distribution_script.py`**:
-    - This script estimates the deficit and surplus regions after the water supply.
+    - This script estimates the deficit and surplus regions after the given water supply.
     - Users might need to change the names of a few columns to match their water supply files.
     - For help, users can type:
       ```bash